Brooklyn Democracy Academy

-At Brooklyn Democracy Academy, a transfer school, we are committed to providing an interesting, challenging educational program that helps students overcome obstacles and attain their goals.
+BDA is committed to providing an interesting, challenging educational program that helps students overcome obstacles and attain their goals.
 We are committed to building a community where students, staff, and families work together to support students’ needs.
-Together, we will help our students earn a high school diploma, explore their interests, and build important life skills.
+Together, we help our students earn a high school diploma, explore their interests, and build important life skills.
 We prepare our graduates for post-secondary education and/or employment, healthy personal relationships, and active participation in the community.

 SUPPORTIVE, PERSONALIZED LEARNING ENVIRONMENT